atkinsroy/HPESimpliVity/README.md

     PS C:\> $Cred = Get-Credential -Username 'administrator@vsphere.local' | Export-Clixml .\cred.XML
 ```

-and then in your script, import the credential:
+and then in your script, import the credential for a new session:

 ```PowerShell
     PS C:\> $Cred = Import-CLIXML .\cred.XML